virtualhealthcitizen/postgresql-labs/01_basics/014_select_distinct.md

 <img src="img/34.png" width="180" />

-### Example: PostgreSQL `DISTINCT` one column
+## Example: PostgreSQL `DISTINCT` with One Column

-The following statement selects unique values in the `bcolor` column from the `t1` table and sorts the result set in alphabetical order by using the `ORDER BY` clause.
+The following statement selects unique values in the `bcolor` column from the `distinct_demo` table and sorts the result set in alphabetical order by using the `ORDER BY` clause.

 ```sql
 SELECT